hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_apps/cmd_apps.rst

 Command line applications
 =========================

+This section includes a generic manual for running apps from the command line as well as specific application manuals for generic pydidas apps.

-These apps are available from the command line:
+These apps are available in pydidas:

     CompositeCreatorApp
         An application that allows to create a composite image by stitching